saumyatrivedi14/Model_Predictive_Control_P10/Reflection.md

 5. Speed Error
 6. Minimizing Speed wrt Steering and vice versa

 All these error terms have weights associated with it to tune it for smoother performance of vehicle.
+The overall MPC controller schematic looks something as shown below.

+![alt text][image6]

 ## Time-step Length and Duration
 ---